 - History: When the denomination was created and, where available, some of the milestones since then

-- Production: First, how much total wine (in hectoliters) was bottled or sold in bulk in this denomination in the year indicated.
+- Production: How much total wine (in hectoliters) was bottled or sold in bulk in this denomination in the year indicated.
 Note that this is calendar-year production and may include wine from multiple vintages, especially when long aging requirements are involved.
-Second, how much wine from the denomination is actually bottled in a year (in nine-liter case equivalents); averages are given in most instances to smooth out vintage variations.

 - Principal White Grape Varieties: A list of the white grapes that are (or can be) used to make up 50% or more of the blend in at least one of the types of wines allowed for this denomination.
 In most cases, these are the most important grapes of the denomination, but sometimes they are relatively obscure blending grapes that are not often a major component.